-FXSAVE Save x87 FPU and SIMD state FXRSTOR Restore x87 FPU and SIMD state
+FXSAVE Save x87 FPU and SIMD state

+FXRSTOR Restore x87 FPU and SIMD state

 Initially, these instructions operated only on the x87 FPU (and MMX) registers to perform a fast save and restore, respectively, of the x87 FPU and MMX state.
 With the introduction of SSE extensions in the Pentium III processor family, these instructions were expanded to also save and restore the state of the XMM and MXCSR registers.

-(See Section 10.5., "FXSAVE and FXRSTOR Instructions" for additional information about these instructions.)
+See Section 10.5, "FXSAVE and FXRSTOR Instructions" for more detail.

-5.4.
-SIMD INSTRUCTIONS
+5.4 MMXTM INSTRUCTIONS